 One of the most common beliefs is that alfalfa makes horses hot, spooky, or reactive.
 But is it true?

-• The issue often comes from too many calories, not the forage type.
+- Although when horses become “hot”, it often comes from too many calories, not the forage type.

 If your horse is overfed (regardless of feed type), you may see excess energy and excitability.
 Balancing the diet to match workload is key.